CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 $$

 In the above equations, $g$ is the acceleration of gravity and $c$ is the breaker phase speed, and $\tau'$  is the exponential decay time of the foam depth after the mean duration time of the breaking events (nominally taken to be 3.8 s for salt water).
 These expressions can be used to transform the differential foam coverage expressions into expressions for the incremental coverage per unit foam thickness.

+### Roughness model validation ###

+Satellite observations of Aquarius and SMAP were used for model development and validation.
+The joint U.S./Argentinian Aquarius/SAC-D mission started from
+June 10, 2011 with data available starting at the end of August 2011, and has ended by June 7, 2015 (Le Vine et al., 2018).
+Its primary science objectives were well achieved (Meissner et al., 2018).
+During the period of service, Aquarius radiometer (working at 1.413 GHz) continuously measured the first three Stokes parameters of microwave radiation from the ocean surface.
+Three antenna beams operating at incidence angles of about 29◦, 38◦ and 46◦, respectively, were used for data acquisition (Yueh et al., 2013).
+In present study, the ocean surface TB measurements from the Aquarius end-of-mission (Version 5.0) level-2 product released by the Physical Oceanography Distributed Active Archive Center (PO.
+DAAC) are collected over the whole 2012 (more than 5300 passes) and used for model optimization and validation.
+Specifically, the $T_B$ measurements at sea surface level after a standard series of corrections of space radiation, radio frequency interference (RFI), Faraday effect, land contamination, atmosphere attenuation and emission, etc., are used in this work.
+Detailed information of these correction procedures can be found in the Aquarius algorithm theoretical basis document (ATBD) (Meissner et al., 2017; Wentz and Le Vine, 2012).
+In this work, the data were strictly filtered by excluding those with expected SSS retrieval uncertainties (provided in dataset) large than zero to avoid the contaminations of land, ice and RFI (Wentz et al., 2017).
+Also, data with instantaneous rain rate larger than 0 mm/h are excluded.
+The excess surface brightness temperature induced due to wind are calculated by subtracting the expected TB of an ideally flat ocean surface.
+Notably, the flat surface TB used in this work are provided in the product dataset of Aquarius (so is the following SMAP), which are computed using the Fresnel equations to obtain the reflectivity and the model of Meissner and Wentz (2004, 2012) for the dielectric constant of sea water (Wentz and Le Vine, 2012).
+The SMAP platform and mission was launched on January 31, 2015 and began observations soon in April 2015.
+Similar to Aquarius mission, the SMAP combines an active radar and a passive radiometer, which share an L-band feed horn and an antenna working at the incidence angle of about 40◦ (Brown et al., 2013).
+Although the SMAP mission suffered from the failure of radar's high-power amplifier and a significant degradation in retrieval performance, its onboard radiometer is still continuously measuring fully polarimetric Stokes components of ocean surface emission and producing operational products of SSS and sea surface wind.
+In this study, we use the SMAP level-2C swath data from its version 4.0 validated release, which is consistent with the Aquarius version 5 release (Meissner et al., 2018).
+The data were collected from Remote Sensing System (RSS) over the time period from April 1, 2015 to March 31, 2016, including around 5000 passes.
+Also, same as the Aquarius data, a similar data filtering process was performed to SMAP sea surface TB measurements to remove the data contaminated by land, sea ice and rain.
+Specifically, we required that the land fraction and the sea-ice fraction are both less than 0.001, the Integrated Multi-satellitE Retrievals for Global precipitation measurement (IMERG) rain rate is less than 0.1 mm/h (RSS Technical Report 082219).
+ In the latest version of Aquarius level-2 and SMAP level-2C data, the ancillary SST and SSS are from the Canadian Meteorological Center (CMC) Gridded High-Resolution SST (GHRSST) level-4 field and the HYbrid coordinate ocean model (HYCOM) SSS field, respectively (Meissner et al., 2018).
+For the calculation of seawater dielectric constant, the Meissner-Wentz model is used in both the data processing of satellite observations and present study (Meissner and Wentz, 2004, 2012).

 ### Atmospheric contributions at L-band ###